10 best R-rated movies streaming right now

 Netflix

-Rom-coms aren’t usually racy enough to warrant an R rating, and maybe that’s why Anyone But You was a surprise hit in late 2024.
-The Will Gluck-directed movie, which is a very loose adaption adaptation of William Shakespeare’s Much Ado About Nothing, stars Glen Powell (Top Gun: Maverick) and Sydney Sweeney (Madame Web) as Ben and Bea, who loathe each other because of a past botched one-night stand, and now must attend the same lavish wedding with their exes.
+Rom-coms aren’t usually racy enough to warrant an R rating, and maybe that’s why Anyone but You was a surprise hit in late 2023.
+The Will Gluck-directed movie, which is a very loose adaptation of William Shakespeare’s Much Ado About Nothing, stars Glen Powell (Top Gun: Maverick) and Sydney Sweeney (Madame Web) as Ben and Bea, who loathe each other because of a past botched one-night stand, and now must attend the same lavish wedding with their exes.
 They then decide to strike a deal to pose as a couple to try to win back their former lovers.
 Guess what happens in the process?
 Yes, they start to develop feelings for each other.

-While Anyone But You isn’t all that original or surprising (especially if you know your Shakespeare), it’s still fun and genuinely funny.
+While Anyone but You isn’t all that original or surprising (especially if you know your Shakespeare), it’s still fun and genuinely funny.
 The film makes great use of its primary assets: the beautiful Australian setting, and the magnetic charisma of both its leading stars.
 When they share the screen together, Powell and Sweeney showcase palpable chemistry, and elevate a standard rom-com into a near-great one.

 Anyone But You is streaming on Netflix.